IBM-Cloud/docs-services/services/HPCaaS-from-Rescale/index.md

 ### Step Three:
 Click on the "Launch" button to launch the Rescale control plane and start defining and managing your HPC jobs.

-More details about HPCaaS from Rescale can be found [here](https://resources.rescale.com/documentation)
+More details on HPCaaS from Rescale can be found [here](https://resources.rescale.com/documentation).

-Demo collections about HPCaaS from Rescale can be found [here](https://www.ibm.com/demos/collection/HPCaaS-From-Rescale/){:new_window}.
+A demo collection of HPCaaS from Rescale can be found [here](https://www.ibm.com/demos/collection/HPCaaS-From-Rescale/){:new_window}.

 ## Pricing Plans and Billing